You are here

 The quantity and characteristics of microorganisms present in, or on therapeutic goods, or to which they may be exposed to during manufacturing.

-A thing that comprises, contains, or is derived from human cells or human tissue; and is represented in any way to be, or is likely to be, for therapeutic use.
+A thing that comprises, contains, or is derived from human cells or tissues; or comprises or contains live animal cells, tissues or organs; and is represented in any way to be, or is likely to be, for therapeutic use.

 The study of the ways that the physical and chemical properties of drug substances, drug products and routes of administration affect bioavailability (the rate and extent of drug absorption).
 Biopharmaceutic studies of new medicines typically include the investigation of bioavailability, relative bioavailability and bioequivalence of different dosage forms or formulations, and the effect of food or antacids on their bioavailability.